Whether you're a skincare newbie or an old hand with a 10-step routine, you've probably heard of retinol.

 In short, no. While these benefits may sound great, pregnant women and those who are breastfeeding should take care with all vitamin A-based products.

-According to the Royal Hospital for Women, over-the-counter cosmetics with low percentages of retinol are generally acceptable to use on the skin during pregnancy as very little of the active ingredient is absorbed into the body.
+According to the Royal Hospital for Women, over-the-counter cosmetics with low percentages of retinol are generally acceptable to use on the skin during pregnancy as very little of the active ingredient is absorbed into the body [2].

 Because of this, it is not recommended to use retinol while breastfeeding either.

-As mentioned above, there are certain risks related to retinol and the development of an unborn child and, given we don't know how vitamin A affects breast milk, it's best to consult your doctor or dermatologist for advice.
+There are certain risks related to retinol and the development of an unborn child and, given we don't know how vitamin A affects breast milk, it's best to consult your doctor or dermatologist for advice.

 What are the risks of using retinol while breastfeeding?